WICG/attribution-reporting-api/aggregate_key_discovery.md

 The algorithm for computing summary reports with this new mechanism is as follows:

-* If a bucket is pre-declared — namely, if the adtech explicitly requested it — it is always present in the output.
+* If a bucket is pre-declared — namely, if the ad tech explicitly requested it — it is always present in the output.
 If that bucket happens to not be present in any input aggregatable report, the aggregation service will still output a noised aggregated value (zero aggregated value + noise) for that bucket.
 Noise will be directly drawn from the statistical noise distribution mentioned [here](#bookmark=id.nat6mofklxgj).
-* For any other (non pre-declared) bucket matching the key-mask provided by the adtech:
+* For any other (non pre-declared) bucket matching the key-mask provided by the ad tech:
     * first, noise is added to its aggregated value (the value being zero if the bucket is not present in any input aggregatable report)
     * then, the bucket is checked against the threshold the ad tech declared.
 The aggregation service will only include buckets in the output whose noisy values exceed that threshold.
 Note that this means some buckets may be present in the resulting summary report that have no associated real user contributions.